-This process should be concluded within 28 days of the receipt of the written complaint.
+This process should be concluded within 28 working days of the receipt of the written complaint.
 Where more time is required to complete the investigation, the reason for the delay should be discussed with relevant parties.

-The relevant Executive Director will write to you within 28 days of receiving the report setting out TACT’s response and, where appropriate, proposed actions to the complaint.
+The relevant Executive Director will write to you within 28 working days of receiving the report setting out TACT’s response and, where appropriate, proposed actions to the complaint.

 Stage Three - The review panel

-If you are dissatisfied with the response you received following Stage Two of the complaint’s process, please write to the Customer Care Officer within 28 days, stating in your letter what you are unhappy with and what you think we need to do to put it right for you.
+If you are dissatisfied with the response you received following Stage Two of the complaint’s process, please write to the Customer Care Officer within 28 working days, stating in your letter what you are unhappy with and what you think we need to do to put it right for you.

-The review panel will be comprised of the TACT Chief Executive or Senior Manager who does not have line management responsibility for the area of complaint, one trustee and an independent person who will chair the panel.
+The review panel will be comprised of the TACT Chief Executive or Senior Manager who does not have line management responsibility for the area of complaint, one Trustee and an independent person who will Chair the panel.

 The panel’s role is to review the issues, not to re-investigate the complaint or consider any new issues that may be raised.